ankityadav0811/Molecular_Dynamics/volumperatomat600k/README.md

 📂 File Descriptions
 File	Description
-in.vol_calc	The primary LAMMPS input script. potential.mod	Contains the MEAM potential parameters and library references.
+in.volume	The primary LAMMPS input script. potential.mod	Contains the MEAM potential parameters and library references.
 README.md	Documentation of the project.

 ￼
-Export to Sheets
-￼
 🚀 How to Run
 Ensure you have LAMMPS installed with the MEAM and OPENMP packages.

-Bash
-￼
 # Navigate to the folder
 cd volumperatomat600k